pickettbd/famPhotoShare/README.md

 FRAMEWORK: node.js, Angular JS

 INSTALL:  Assuming you have node and npm installed and in your path, clone the repo, cd into the directory, and type: `make'.
+You'll also need mongo and mongod in your path.

 RUN: